vectordotdev/vector/website/guides/integrate/sources/vector/loki.md

 ---
 last_modified_on: "2020-03-27"
 $schema: "/.meta/.schemas/guides.json"
-title: "Send logs and metrics from Vector to Loki"
+title: "Send logs from Vector to Loki"
-description: "A guide to quickly, and correctly, send logs and metrics from Vector to Loki."
+description: "A guide to quickly, and correctly, send logs from Vector to Loki."
 author_github: https://github.com/binarylogic
+cover_label: "Vector to Loki Integration"
 tags: ["type: tutorial","domain: sources","domain: sinks","source: vector","sink: loki"]
 ---

 import ConfigExample from '@site/src/components/ConfigExample';
 import InstallationCommand from '@site/src/components/InstallationCommand';

-> "I just wanna, like, send my logs and metrics from Vector to Loki -- why is all of this so complicated?"
+> "I just wanna, like, send my logs from Vector to Loki -- why is all of this so complicated?"
 >
 > — developers

-So you want to send logs and metrics from Vector to Loki?
+So you want to send logs from Vector to Loki?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.